 Start by identifying problems and opportunities for improvement.
 Describe your findings as precisely as possible to simplify the following steps and to achieve the best possible result.

 Analyze the problem and find the cause.
 Depending on the type of problem or deficit, perform a variety of analyses, such as competitive analysis, organizational analysis, or process analysis.

 Now, set goals to improve your business or to overcome the problems.
 Create a concept; you can use creative techniques to formulate them.
 Consider your time frame and your budget.

 Now start to define measures to achieve your goals.
 Let professional consultants help you with this.

 After you have implemented your goals and followed the individual steps, you should now control and evaluate the results.
 Check if you have reached your goals and see if you have been able to eliminate the problems.
-If the measures were not effective enough, you should analyze the problem again more exactly and if necessary go through the 5 steps again.
+If the measures were not effective enough, you should analyze the problem again and, if necessary, repeat the 5 steps.

 Lumiform's digital solution helps you manage change in a more controlled and transparent way.
 You always have your checklist in your pocket wherever you go.
 Want to change something on your management of change form?
-Simply adapt it to the changes without having to do everything from scratch.
+Simply adapt it to your needs without having to do everything from scratch.